From the Office of Dr. Pedram Mizani, MD, MHSA

-Below are a list of questions we have been frequently asked by our Members, and our responses.
+COVID-19 has changed nearly everything about medicine, and its understandable if you have questions.
+We are here to help – check out our new list of questions we have been frequently asked by our Members below, and our responses.
 This list is updated often, so please check back.

 According to the World Health Organization, Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Older people, and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to develop serious illness.
 According to the Centers for Disease Control and Prevention, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases; these symptoms may appear 2-14 days after exposure (based on the incubation period of MERS-CoV viruses): Fever, Cough and Shortness of breath.

 The CDC believes that symptoms may appear in as few as two days or up to 14 days after exposure.

 Thankfully, NO AmeriClerkships Members or Employees have been confirmed to have contracted COVID-19.